 A checkout page should help customers finalize their purchase — not drive them away.

 If you’ve ever added products to an online cart, then left the site without buying anything, you’ve “abandoned” your shopping cart.
-You’re not alone in doing this — customers abandon around 70% of potential purchases.
+You’re not alone — recent industry data shows the average cart abandonment rate is 70% in 2025, meaning most shoppers leave without completing their purchase.
+This trend highlights the importance of optimizing checkout UX to keep more customers moving toward conversion.

 Sometimes customers leave items behind because they never really intended to purchase — they may have been brainstorming gifts, comparing prices, or saving things for later.
 But if people don’t purchase because of issues with the checkout experience, online retailers need a smoother process for their ecommerce websites.